 Home Equity Debt Consolidation Done Right

-Some financial writers paint a very rosy picture of credit card debt consolidation: lower interest rates, possible tax deductions, reduced payments--what's not to like?
+Some financial writers paint a very rosy picture of credit card debt consolidation: lower interest rates, reduced payments -- what's not to like?
 Then there are the other articles such as Dave Ramsey's "The Truth About Debt Consolidation."
 He writes, "Debt consolidation is nothing more than a 'con' because you think you've done something about the debt problem.
 The debt is still there, as are the habits that caused it - you just moved it!"

-Those selling the home equity loans for debt consolidation don't usually mislead their customers.
-The payments are, in fact, lower.
-The home equity loans, being secured by real property, generally do carry better interest rates than unsecured consumer debt.
-And yet, debt consolidation fails over and over because of several misconceptions.
+Lenders offering home equity loans for debt consolidation don't usually mislead their customers.
+Monthly payments are, in fact, lower.
+Secured by real property, home equity loans generally do carry better interest rates than secured and unsecured consumer debt.
+And yet, debt consolidation may fail because of several misconceptions.
 Here are the truths:

 1. Your debt does not go away.
-Your debt isn't really paid off with a debt consolidation mortgage; you just exchange unsecured obligations (credit card debt) for a secured loan (home equity loan).
-You still have the same amount of debt -- it just grows more slowly than it otherwise would.
-It's amazing how many people forget this simple fact: Your debt won't go away until you pay it off.
+Your debt isn't really paid off with a debt consolidation second mortgage; you just exchange unsecured (e.g. credit card debt) and/or secured obligations (e.g. auto loans) for a secured loan (home equity loan).
+Even if monthly payments are more manageable, you still have the exact same amount of debt.
+It's amazing how many people forget this one simple fact: Even if more manageable, your debt doesn't go away until you pay it off.
 You've turned unsecured debt into secured debt.
 That change can have benefits, but many of them accrue to the lender, not you.

 3. Debt consolidation does not resolve your over-spending issues.
-If you got into trouble because you couldn't control your spending, wiping your balances out won't teach you restraint.
-Debt consolidation without budgeting advice and credit counseling may be the only way to get you financially healthy for good.
-However, if not done properly, "Debt consolidation can be a shiny new shovel to dig yourself deeper into debt," said HSH VP Keith Gumbinger.
+If you got into trouble because you couldn't control your spending, moving other loan balances into a new loan won't teach you spending restraint.
+It's not uncommon to hear of borrowers who have done a debt consolidation run up new balances on formerly-cleared credit card accounts.
+Debt consolidation coupled with budgeting advice and credit counseling may be the only way to get financially healthy for good.
+If not done properly, "Debt consolidation can be a shiny brand-new new shovel to dig yourself deeper into debt," said HSH VP Keith Gumbinger.

 Debt Consolidation the Right Way